oculus-samples/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 </table>
 </div>

-SharedSpaces networking is divided into three layers.
-The Oculus layer provides presence information needed to find and connect with friends.
-The EOS layer provides the transport layer for sending messages to other players.
-And the UE4 layer handles the replication of game objects.
+SharedSpaces networking has three layers.
+The Oculus layer provides presence info to find and connect with friends.
+The EOS layer transports messages between players.
+The UE4 layer replicates game objects.

-In this overview we will explore each of these layers and show how we connected them together to make a simple multiplayer application which allows people to connect and play together, without the need for a dedicated server.
+This overview explains each layer and how they connect to create a simple multiplayer app.
+It lets people connect and play together without a dedicated server.

 ## *A Private Lobby Connected to Rooms*

 <div style="text-align: center; padding: 10pt;"><img src="./Media/layout.png" align="middle" width="600"></div>

-SharedSpaces is made of a few connected levels, known as destinations.
-In the center is your personal lobby with doors leading to the surrounding matches.
-The matches on the left are private and are reachable from your own lobby only.
-The match on the right is public, reachable from any lobby.
+SharedSpaces consists of connected levels called destinations.
+Your personal lobby sits at the center, with doors leading to surrounding matches.
+Matches on the left are private and accessible only from your lobby.
+The match on the right is public and reachable from any lobby.

 ## *Social Layer - Destination, Lobby & Match Session IDs*

 <div style="text-align: center; padding: 10pt;"><img src="./Media/presence.png" align="middle" width="750"></div>

-We use this layout as a direct representation of the new group presence apis.
-To get you to a SharedSpaces destination, we first set your destination and a pair of session identifiers in your group presence: one for your lobby session id, which should not change very often, and one for your match session id, only set when you join a match.
+This layout directly represents the new group presence APIs.
+To send you to a SharedSpaces destination, we set your destination and two session IDs in your group presence: a lobby session ID, which rarely changes, and a match session ID, set only when you join a match.

-The destinations are specific areas of your application that are defined on the [Oculus dashboard](https://developers.meta.com/horizon/manage/) under **Platform Services > Destinations**.
-The lobby session id represents a tight group of people that want to stay together between games and possibly play as part of the same team during matches.
-The match session id is shared by people currently playing a match together, whether they are on the same team or not.
+Destinations are specific app areas defined on the [Developer Dashboard](https://developers.meta.com/horizon/manage/) under **Platform Services > Destinations**.
+The lobby session ID identifies a close group that stays together between games and may play as a team.
+The match session ID identifies players currently in a match, regardless of team.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/invitation_to_lobby.png" align="middle" width="600"></div>

-When you first launch SharedSpaces, you start in your own private lobby for which we create a unique id.
-To form a group to be with before and after matches, you invite people to share your lobby.
-If they accept the invitation, their lobby session id will be updated to be the same as yours, and whenever you will be in the lobby at the same time, you will be together in the same space.
+When you launch SharedSpaces, you start in your private lobby with a unique ID.
+To form a group before and after matches, you invite others to share your lobby.
+If they accept, their lobby session ID matches yours.
+When you are in the lobby simultaneously, you share the same space.

-You can think of the lobby as the base camp for your group.
-Different groups always go back to their respective lobbies after matches.
+Think of the lobby as your group's base camp.
+Different groups return to their own lobbies after matches.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/private_room.png" align="middle" width="700"></div>

-Members of your group are free to travel at any time between your lobby and their private matches.
-This only affects the match session ids of their group presence.
+Group members can move anytime between their lobby and private matches.
+This only changes their match session IDs.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/invitation_to_match.png" align="middle" width="700"></div>

-You can also grant access to your private match to anyone.
-You invite them from that match, and they join you when they accept the invitation.
-In SharedSpaces, accepting an invitation to a match only affects your match session id, not your lobby session id.
+You can invite anyone to your private match.
+When they accept, they join you and their match session ID updates.
+Accepting a match invitation does not change the lobby session ID.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/respective_lobbies.png" align="middle" width="650"></div>

-As a consequence, when they leave the match through the lobby door, users effectively go back to their separate lobbies if they are not members of the same group.
+When players leave a match through the lobby door, they return to their own lobbies if they are not in the same group.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/public_room.png" align="middle" width="650"></div>

-SharedSpaces also has the purple room to represent a public match that is reachable from all lobbies.
-Again, anybody is free to go from their lobby to the purple room at any time, and it only affects their match session id.
-It is a space where you can meet people from outside your group without a prior invitation.
+SharedSpaces also includes a purple room representing a public match accessible from all lobbies.
+Anyone can enter from their lobby at any time.
+This room lets you meet people outside your group without invitations.

 ## *Transport Layer - EOS Lobbies*

-To connect users, EOS has the concept of lobby.
-People in the same match or lobby instance will be in the same EOS lobby in order for data to flow between them.
-The transport layer is responsible for routing packets between your users who are most likely behind network firewalls.
+EOS uses lobbies to connect users.
+Players in the same match or lobby share an EOS lobby, allowing data to flow between them.
+The transport layer routes packets between users, often behind firewalls.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/session_to_room.png" align="middle" width="650"></div>

 EOS lobbies have *unique names*.
-The name of the room that we will use comes directly from the social layer: we either use your match session id, if you have one, or your lobby session id, otherwise.
+We name rooms using the social layer’s session IDs: either the match session ID if set, or the lobby session ID otherwise.

-A key feature of the EOS lobby system is that it keeps track of the oldest member in the room, called the “master client”, here identified with stars.
+A key EOS feature is tracking the oldest member, called the “master client,” marked with stars.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/eos_join_or_create.png" align="middle" width="650"></div>

-Let’s look at Alice, Bob and Charlie entering the Purple room.
-Charlie is first to join, so the room is created for him and he is marked as its **master client**.
-Alice and Bob join shortly after and they are added as **normal clients**.
+For example, when Alice, Bob, and Charlie enter the Purple room, Charlie joins first, creating the room and becoming the **master client**.
+Alice and Bob join later as **normal clients**.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/eos_notification.png" align="middle" width="650"></div>

-If Charlie, as the master client, leaves the room, a new master client is selected and all remaining clients are notified of that change.
-This is a key feature for the next networking layer.
+If Charlie leaves, EOS selects a new master client and notifies all clients.
+This feature supports the next networking layer.

 ## *Game Replication Layer - Unreal Engine Clients and Listen-Server*

 <div style="text-align: center; padding: 10pt;"><img src="./Media/ue4_dedicated_server.png" align="middle" width="650"></div>

-UE4 has a client-server architecture.
-Clients connect to the server and rely on it to enforce the rules of the application and to replicate the objects that are relevant to each of them.
+UE4 uses a client-server model.
+Clients connect to a server that enforces rules and replicates relevant objects.

-For applications that require a trusted authority, or powerful hardware, the server is typically running in a data center as a dedicated server.
-In this configuration, each UE4 client runs on its own headset and connects to that dedicated server.
+For trusted authority or powerful hardware, the server runs as a dedicated server in a data center.
+Each UE4 client runs on its own headset and connects to this server.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/ue4_listen_server.png" align="middle" width="650"></div>

-For some applications, like SharedSpaces, we can instead host the server on one of the headsets as a listen-server.
-In that mode, Unreal Engine acts both as a server and as its first connected client.
-It will accept connections from the other players.
+SharedSpaces hosts the server on one headset as a listen-server.
+Here, Unreal Engine acts as both server and first client, accepting connections from others.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/ue4_open.png" align="middle" width="650"></div>

-So for each room, we need to select one of the users to be the UE4 listen-server.
-This decision comes from the transport layer: the **master client** of the corresponding EOS room will be our host.
-In UE4 terms, the host opens a map with the ‘listen’ option while the clients connect to the master client using an address that is understood by our EOS Net Driver.
+For each room, the transport layer selects the UE4 listen-server host.
+The **master client** of the EOS room becomes the host.
+The host opens a map with the ‘listen’ option.
+Clients connect to the host using an EOS Net Driver address.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/EOS_to_ue4_1.png" align="middle" width="650"></div>

-When the player hosting leaves, we perform a host migration.
-Here we can see that Alice is leaving the purple room.
-EOS picks Bob as the new master client.
-The remaining members of the room are notified and they reestablish their UE4 connections.
+When the host leaves, host migration occurs.
+For example, Alice leaves the purple room.
+EOS selects Bob as the new master client.
+Remaining members are notified and reconnect to Bob.

 <div style="text-align: center; padding: 10pt;"><img src="./Media/eos_to_ue4_2.png" align="middle" width="650"></div>

-We end up with two EOS rooms, the Purple room is now hosted by Bob, with Charlie and Donna connected to him.
-Alice just left the room through the door to her lobby, but since she is the only one there, she becomes both the master client and host of her group lobby.
+Now, two EOS rooms exist.
+The Purple room is hosted by Bob, with Charlie and Donna connected.
+Alice left through the door to her lobby.
+Since she is alone there, she becomes the master client and host of her group lobby.

 # B. <a id="B">SharedSpaces in Action</a>

-Let’s have a look at SharedSpaces in action.
+Let's see how SharedSpaces works.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/screenshots/1a.jpg" width="250">
 	<img src="./Media/screenshots/1b.jpg" width="250">
 </div>

-When Alice starts SharedSpaces, she starts alone in her private lobby.
-She is the master client and host of the lobby, as indicated by the star next to her name.
+Alice starts SharedSpaces alone in her private lobby.
+She is the master client and host, shown by the star next to her name.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/screenshots/2a.jpg" width="250">